fablabnk/EuroTubeScreamer/README.md

 # Next steps

-1. Assign footprints for the pots, jack inputs, switches and LEDs
+1. [DONE] Assign footprints for the pots, jack inputs, switches and LEDs
 2. Make a basic layout for the front panel and PCBs
 	- There will likely be two PCBs, one for the front panel components and one for the
 3. Complete the circuit by solving the main issues
 	- Getting power from 12V down to 9V
 	- Combining voltages from input pots + CV input jacks
+	- Ensuring the inputs and outputs are at eurorack levels (10V)
 4. Route the circuit

 # Workflow